skylersaleh/SkyEmu/docs/HTTP_CONTROL_SERVER.md

 Returns a png image of the current screen of the emulated system.
 The parameter embed_state can be set to 1 to embed the emulation save state similar to the /save commands output on emulators that support it (ie. SkyEmu).
 The default keeps embed_state set to 0.

+The paramater format specifies which image format to use.
+It can be set to png, jpg, or bmp.
+If not specified, png is used by default.

 **Example:**

 ```http://localhost:8080/screen```